MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/ingestiontimepolicy.md

 The IngestionTime policy is an optional policy that can be set (enabled) on tables.

 When enabled, Kusto adds a hidden `datetime` column to the table, called `$IngestionTime`.
-Now, whenever new data is ingested, the time of ingestion that is measured by the Kusto cluster just before the data is committed, is recorded in the hidden column.
+Now, whenever new data is ingested, the time of ingestion is recorded in the hidden column.

-< [NOTE]
+That time is measured by the Kusto cluster just before the data is committed.

+> [!NOTE]
 > Every record has its own `$IngestionTime` value.

 Since the ingestion time column is hidden, you can't directly query for its value.